top of page

 Trade printers, general printers, and brokerages

-General printers are also brokers as I mentioned above.
+General printers are also outsourcing or brokering, as I mentioned above.
 They are doing some combination of work in their own shop, getting work from trade printers and other commercial printers and finishers, and trying to balance customer needs on top of that.

 Some printing professionals work across multiple shops without owning presses themselves, often drawing on prior experience in printing and production.